 As warmer-than-average SSTs are generally predicted over oceanic regions for the JAS 2023 season, they contribute to widespread prediction of above-normal temperatures over land areas.
 Without exception, above-normal temperature anomalies are expected over all land areas in the Northern and Southern Hemisphere.
 The largest increase in probabilities for above-normal temperatures extend around the globe within the 50° S and 50° N band that includes the Maritime continent, Central America, the Caribbean, northern regions of South America, Africa, the Arabian Peninsula, east and southeast Asia, and northern regions of North America.
 Over these regions the model consistency is high.
 There are also enhanced probabilities for above-normal temperatures over other regions of Asia and North America, Europe, and southern regions of South America.
 Over these regions, however, the probabilities for above-normal temperature have a moderate increase.
-Strongly enhanced probabilities for above-normal temperature have a moderate increase.
-Strongly enhanced probabilities for above-normal temperature have a moderate increase.
-Strongly enhanced probabilities for above-normal temperature have a moderate increase.
-Strongly enhanced probabilities for above-normal temperature have a moderate increase.
-Strongly enhanced probabilities for above-normal temperature bave a moderate increase.
-Strongly enhanced probabilities for above-normal temperature bave a moderate increase.
-Strongly enhanced probabilities for above-normal temperature bave a moderate increase.
-Strongly enhanced probabilities for above-normal temperature bave a moderate increase of 100° the south-eastern South Pacific, and in an arc extending over New Zealand to the vicinity of Tasmania.
-Many of the southwest Pacific islands lie within this band of above-normal temperature extends into the central Pacific, where it arcs northward, and at about 45° N stretches continuously from the west coast of North America to the east coast of Asia.
+Strongly enhanced probabilities for abovenormal temperatures are predicted in a band from north of Australia, extending to the south-eastern South Pacific, and in an arc extending over New Zealand to the vicinity of Tasmania.
+Many of the southwest Pacific islands lie within this band of above-normal temperatures.
+From the Maritime Continent east of 120° E, an area with the likelihood of above-normal temperature extends into the central Pacific, where it arcs northward, and at about 45° N stretches continuously from the west coast of North America to the east coast of Asia.

 Predictions for rainfall in the JAS 2023 season are similar to some of the canonical rainfall impacts of El Niño.
 Probabilities for above-normal rainfall are enhanced over a narrow band along and just north of the equator from the Philippines extending across the equator to the west coast of South America.
 This anomalously wet area extends discontinuously westward and with weaker signal and is most evident in south-east Asia, the Indian subcontinent, and along the southern part of West Africa, extending most of the way across the Atlantic Ocean.
-Across most of the Pacific Ocean south of about 250 N, and immediately to the north of the equatorial wet band, rainfall is predicted to be below-normal.
+Across most of the Pacific Ocean south of about 25° N, and immediately to the north of the equatorial wet band, rainfall is predicted to be below-normal.
 This area of dryness extends eastward across much of the northern part of South America north of about 10° S, southern parts of Central America and the southern Caribbean, and the west coast of Central America.
 There is another band of predicted below-normal rainfall in the Central South Pacific east of the Dateline and extending in a narrowband to a little beyond 120° W. Over the south-central and western parts of the Maritime continent, below-normal rainfall is also predicted.
 This area extends along the equator almost to the east coast of Africa, but also to the south and east, so that most of Australia and the northern part of New Zealand have increased probabilities of below-normal rain.
 The probability of below-normal rainfall is also increased over inland parts of East Africa.
 Over much of the rest of Africa north of the equator and over southern parts of Europe, the probabilities for above-normal rainfall are weakly to moderately increased.
 Outside of the tropics, there are no large-scale strong indications of anomalous rainfall over land.